gadgetark/fsm/README.md

 # To run the project
-1. cd into the fsm project directory
+1. cd into fsm project repo root directory.
+    * cd fsm
+2. start the venv of this project
+    * source venv/bin/activate
+3. Run the main.py
-2. python main.py
+    * python main.py